0

 Pokémon cards.

-The problem no one was solving
+The problem nobody was solving

 Both have existed for years.
 Both work.
 And both have a fundamental flaw that collectors know by heart.